 September Days at the Beach!

-Have I ever mentioned that in Southern California, the hottest months of the year are September and October?
-And did you know that my household has no airconditioning?
+Have I mentioned that the hottest months of the year are September and October in Southern California?
+And did you know that my household has no air conditioning?
 No?

-Well, as a way to escape the heat (it was over 100 degrees F), I took my mother-in-law down to Pacific Beach for the day on Sept 4th.
+To escape the heat (over 100 degrees F), I took my mother-in-law down to Pacific Beach for the day on September 4.

 A Day at Pacific Beach & Mission Beach